Reewr/promise-phantom/readme.md

 And get into an interpreter, you're good to go when it comes to PhantomJS.
 For Windows users, try the same in CMD or Powershell.
 If this does not work, you can either get the source and build for Linux or get the zip-file and extract for Windows and Mac.
 The downloads for PhantomJS can be found [here](http://phantomjs.org/download.html)

+You can also specify a path when using the `.create` function, if you have PhantomJS located on your system, but it is not in your environment path.

 ## Installation

-Using npm:
+The package is on NPM, so it can easily be installed with:

 ```
 npm install promise-phantom
 ```

-Package can be found [here](https://www.npmjs.com/package/promise-phantom):
+Package can be found [here](https://www.npmjs.com/package/promise-phantom)

 ## Usage